mocquaischristopher/mocquaischristopher/README.md

 # Welcome in my github page 👋

-<h1 align="center">Hi 👋, I'm My name is Christopher, i am 34 years. i am a young developer and i was a formation of CDA at Valenciennes.</h1>
+<h1 align="center">Hi 👋, This is Christopher.
+I am a young developer and i was a formation of CDA at Valenciennes.</h1>
 <h3 align="center">A passionate frontend developer from French</h3>

 ---